TylerHillery/metabase-demo/README.md

 # Results

 I created some sample visualizes which Metabase calls *Metabase* calls *Questions*.
 I really like this phrasing because every visualize should be trying to answer some question.
-You can add these questions
+You can add these questions to a dashboard along with other things like text, link cards etc.

 Some features I really enjoyed
 - ***X-Rays***: Metabase will generate automatically generate dashboards and graphs from your data or other graphs as you drill into them.
 One of the most common things someone does when looking at a dashboard is wanted to drill down into certain parts to see what's is driving this trend.
 Metabase makes this really easy to do.